 Intangible assets acquired separately are recorded at cost less accumulated amortisation and impairment.
-Amortisation is charged on a systematic basis over their estimated useful lives which reflect the pattern in which the intangible asset's future economic benefits are expected to be consumed by the entity.
+Amortisation future economic benefits are expected to be consumed by the entity.
 The estimated useful life and amortisation method is reviewed at the end of each annual reporting period, with any changes in these accounting estimates being accounted for on a prospective basis.

 Forestry and carbon rights are either held together with the freehold title of the land and as such disclosed as land assets under property, plant and equipment or, where the rights are held separately, disclosed as intangible assets.
 On the disposal of the freehold title, the remaining forestry and carbon rights are valued at the original cost of the freehold less the sales proceeds.
-The forestry and carbon rights are then amortised over the life of the contracts in place, being 40% in the first year and then 4% per annum over the remaining 15 years.
+The forestry and carbon rights are then amortized over the period in which the rights give rise to economic value, being carbon plantation management and offtake contracts and the capacity to generate Australian Carbon Credit Units (ACCUs) by submitting Offset Reports to the Clean Energy Regulator.
+The Clean Energy Regulator has issued a determination that claims for ACCUs can be made until December 2039.
 The forestry and carbon rights are also impairment tested on an annual basis.